afontainec/chinchay-docs/docs/errorhandler/good-practices.md

   };
 ```

-Then, in another file, lets call it `errorhandler.js`, we add the following:
+Then, in another file, let's call it `errorhandler.js`, we add the following:

 ```javascript
   const errorTranslate = require('path/to/errorhandlerfile');